tunapanda/swag-old/README.md

 ------------
 ####Swag
 A piece of swag is a badge that a user can earn through completing different activities in the system.
-The swag that a user have earned is stored in the LRS.
+The swag that a user have earned is stored in the LRS(Layout Regularization Scheme).
 This feature is implemented by the [wp-swag](https://github.com/tunapanda/wp-swag) plugin.

 ####Swagifact
-A swagifact represents an atom of learning, example going throuhg a H5P course presentation about say "Ancient astronomy".
+A swagifact represents an atom of learning, example going through a H5P course presentation about say "Ancient astronomy".
 Most Swagifacts are mostly H5P items and [delivered learning items](https://github.com/tunapanda/wp-deliverable).
 This feature is implemented by the [wp-swag](https://github.com/tunapanda/wp-swag) plugin.

 ####Swagpaths